-- Integrations to note: WordPress, Twitter, Magento, Salesforce, ZenDesk, BigCommerce, Drupal, Mandrill, Eventbrite, and Google Analytics
+- Integrations to note: WordPress, Twitter, Facebook, Magento, Salesforce, ZenDesk, Shopify BigCommerce, WooCommerce, Prestashop, Squarespace, Stripe, Drupal, Mandrill, Eventbrite, Unbounce, Slack and Google Analytics

-- In a recent comparison we did of 9 CRM software solutions, the only software that integrated with all 9 of the CRMs was MailChimp.
+- In a recent comparison we did of 11 CRM software solutions, the only software that integrated with the 10 CRMs that did not have their own built-in email marketing system was MailChimp.

-- Integrations to note: Outlook, Facebook, Salesforce, ACT!, Quickbooks, and WordPress
+- Integrations to note: Outlook, Facebook, Hootsuite, Salesforce, ACT!, MINDBODY, QuickBooks, Shopify, BigCommerce, Mailmunch, Wix and WordPress

 - Because Constant Contact has a built-in platform that includes a suite of its own functionality, like social media marketing, events, surveys, and the like, they don’t have quite the variety of integrations that MailChimp has in these other spaces.

 Tim Trampedach, a former product manager at Zynga, is now an avid MailChimp user at his current company, Level X Motorsports, thanks to the rich integrations that MailChimp offers.
 He explains, “MailChimp is extremely simple to use, has good docs (I’m including Mandrill), and it often has ready-to-go integrations into toolsets like Heroku, Magento, etc. MailChimp is excellent and a clear favorite with the Silicon Valley crowd.”